PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 library](../api/#using-npm-packages), that should be preferred to manually constructed API requests to reduce code and improve maintenance.

+#### Error-handling and input validation

+When you use the SDK of a popular API, the SDK might raise clear errors to the user.
+For example, if the user is asked to pass an email address, and that email address doesn't validate, the library might raise that in the error message.

+But other libraries will _not_ raise clear errors.
+In these cases, you may need to `throw` your own custom error that wraps the error from the API / lib.
+[See the Airtable components](https://github.com/PipedreamHQ/pipedream/blob/9e4e400cda62335dfabfae384d9224e04a585beb/components/airtable/airtable.app.js#L70) for an example of custom error-handling and input validation.

+In general, **imagine you are a user troubleshooting an issue.
+Is the error easy-to-understand?
+If not, `throw` a better error**.

 #### Pagination

 When making API requests, handle pagination to ensure all data / events are processed.